GispoCoding/QGISDigitransitGeocoding/README.md

 menu bar and navigating to Toolbox - Digitransit.fi geocoding plugin - Geocode - Geocode addresses in a CSV file.
 By double clicking it, a pop-up window opens.
 In Geocode Addresses in a CSV File window:
 1. Determine the source file by browsing to the correct CSV file.
-2. Give the column name containing address information.
+2. Give the column name(s) of the csv file containing address information.
 3. Determine the data sources to be used in the search, number of locations to search and the number of result rows per CSV row.
 4. Activate the check boxes according to your willingness to search for streets, venues and addresses.